Puppet Master: The Game

-Puppet Master: The Game is a 2023 free-to-play early access survival horror game based on the Puppet Master franchise.
+Puppet Master: The Game is a 2023 free-to-play survival horror game based on the Puppet Master franchise.
 It was developed by October Games and published by Full Moon Features and October Games.
-It features co-operative gameplay and player versus player (PvP) combat.
+It features co-operative gameplay and player versus player combat.
 Puppet Master: The Game was released in early access for Steam on March 1, 2023.

 Gameplay

 Puppet Master: The Game is a third-person survival horror game set in a different locations from the Puppet Master franchise.

 The game is an asymmetrical single-player and multiplayer video game.
 The multiplayer portion of the game features a human player against three puppet players as the human player attempts to retrieve artifacts related to André Toulon and escape with them.
 Perks can also be unlocked with experience points earned during gameplay that can be used to update characters' statistics.
 Players can also alter the appearance of their characters with skins.